-What is a heart check test?
+What is a heart disease blood test?

 This test measures your blood sugar and the levels of cholesterol and lipids in your blood (total cholesterol, HDL, LDL, and triglycerides).
 These markers are all key indicators of heart disease risk, and can often be improved through lifestyle changes such as diet and exercise.